 Thankfully, it’s definitely possible to change from an interest-only mortgage to a repayment mortgage.

 The upside of this is you definitely know your loan will be paid off at the end of the mortgage term.
 You’ll be chipping away at both the debt and the interest each month.

 Mortgages can be really confusing, and sometimes it’s hard to know what’s best for you.
 It’s a good idea to speak to a specialist mortgage advisor who can look at your options and find the right mortgage for you.
-For the brokers we work with, complex stuff is all they do!
-They don’t shy away from a challenge.
-Make an enquiry to get matched to the perfect mortgage broker for your unique situation.
+Our Mortgage Experts only deal with the complex stuff, and never shy away from a challenge.
+Make an enquiry to find out your options.

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.